sherl0cks/ddd-pattern-library/Domain_Service.md

 Page 14 of the [DDD reference](http://domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf).
 Remixed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

-* Domain has been added to the title for clarity, as a common issue is handling the overloaded terms of [Domain vs Application Service](https://enterprisecraftsmanship.com/2016/09/08/domain-services-vs-application-services/)
+NOTE: Domain has been added to the title for clarity, as a common issue is handling the overloaded terms of [Domain vs Application Service](https://enterprisecraftsmanship.com/2016/09/08/domain-services-vs-application-services/)